OfflineIMAP/offlineimap/docs/MANUAL.rst

 | pockets muss; relaxen und watchen das blinkenlichten.

-TTY.TTYUI
+TTYUI
 ---------

-TTY.TTYUI interface is for people running in basic, non-color terminals.
+TTYUI interface is for people running in basic, non-color terminals.
 It prints out basic status messages and is generally friendly to use on a console or xterm.

-Noninteractive.Basic
+Basic
 --------------------

-Noninteractive.Basic is designed for situations in which OfflineIMAP will be run non-attended and the status of its execution will be logged.
+Basic is designed for situations in which OfflineIMAP will be run non-attended and the status of its execution will be logged.
 You might use it, for instance, to have the system run automatically and e-mail you the results of the synchronization.
 This user interface is not capable of reading a password